SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/Install and setup.rst

 MSYS2 for formal verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to the steps above we also need to install yosys, sby, z3 and yices.
-Both yosys and sby are not available as official MSYS2 packages, but packages are provided by `Readon <https://github.com/Readon>`.
+Both yosys(yosys-smtbmc workable) and sby are not available as official MSYS2 packages, but packages are provided by `Readon <https://github.com/Readon>`.
 If you used their installer then these steps are not needed (you should check if there are newer packages available).